| The Outer Side of Life: A Poetry and Prose Anthology

 chapbook, Sacred Fire, was released by Finishing Line Press this

-a retired Naval Officer, and a retired Instructor in Microcomputer systems.
+Manning is a retired Naval Officer, and a retired Instructor

-his poems have appeared in various journals, five chapbooks and the full-length
+nominee, his poems have appeared in various journals, five chapbooks and

 Moore is a member of the English Department at Young Harris

-Schooner, Southern Poetry Review, and other journals.
-Her chapbook, Teaching
+Prairie Schooner, Southern Poetry Review, and other journals.
+Her

-the Robins, was published by Finishing Line Press.
-Jerome Norris lives
+chapbook, Teaching the Robins, was published by Finishing Line

 a native of NC, now living in Hendersonville, NC.
 She has lived in five